 - Carrying out an unlawful search and seizure6

 For instance, if law enforcement performs an illegal search while investigating a health insurance fraudulent claim case, then the defendant’s attorney can file a motion to suppress evidence.
-A suppression motion asks the judge to throw out any evidence found from the illegal police search.
+A suppression motion asks the judge to exclude any evidence obtained from the illegal police search.

-If the court grants the motion, then the D.A. may be left with too little evidence to sustain a conviction for healthcare fraud.
+If the court grants the motion, the D.A. may be left with insufficient evidence to sustain a conviction for healthcare fraud.

 Health insurance fraud in Nevada is a category D felony.
 Violating NRS 686A.2815 carries:

-- 1 – 4 years in Nevada State Prison;
+- 1 to 4 years in Nevada State Prison,

 However, prosecutors may be willing to negotiate a charge reduction or even a dismissal.